Michigan synagogue attack was Hezbollah-inspired act of terrorism, FBI says

 The Israeli military said one of his brothers, Ibrahim Muhammad Ghazali, was a Hezbollah commander in charge of managing weapons operations in the Iranian proxy group’s Badr unit.

-Planning for the attack began days earlier, the FBI said, intensifying on March 9.
+Ghazali began planning for the attack days earlier, the FBI said, with his plans intensifying on March 9.
 A review of Ghazali’s online activity dating to January showed repeated searches for pro‑Hezbollah and Iranian news outlets, as well as videos related to gunfire and ammunition.

 Beginning March 9, the FBI said, he closely followed speeches and live coverage involving Hezbollah’s secretary general, Naim Qassem, along with reporting about an Iranian fatwa – a religious ruling concerning Islamic law – calling for total jihad against the US military.